 - Make a list of things you have succeeded at however small.
 Read it regularly.
 Concentrate on things you can control and have succeeded at.
 Accept that the things you fear will need you to work at conquering.
 That is part of being human.

 - Do new things– going to new places, learning new things, meeting new people.
 Learning is great for building confidence.
 By practicing new things, you are building a belief that you can succeed.
 Be determined.
 Know you have the potential – use logic for this rather than let your emotions cloud things.
 Start with something small and build to the more challenging so you start to recognize your own potential.
+Try a training course on line – there are so many to choose from.

 - If you find yourself questioning your ability to do something new, learn to examine it, and ask why.
 Identify what bits of it are scary and see what you can do to make those aspects easier.
 Can you ask for help from others, break it down to bite-size bits.